EStickland/avatar-generator/README.md

 # avatar-generator
 Generate your own GitHub avatar by providing a source image which will be transformed into the signature block form, in a colour of your choice

+Source image requirements:
+- png file
+- transparent background
+- shape not transparent in the middle (i.e not just an outline)

 ## Example:

 Starting image: